term-world/activity-week-5/README.md

 Your assistance is required in order to restore and rebuild the impacted data.

-The data that needs your attention has already been partitioned into four separate packets.
+The data that needs your attention has already been partitioned into three separate packets.
 Each packet will have its own `instructions.md` document that will further direct you on what specifically needs to be done within the contents of that particular packet.